 A child is defined as any individual between the age bracket of zero to eighteen years of age.

 India is home to over 19% of the world’s children or 42% (more than one-third) of India’s total population.
-Among them approx 50% of these children are in need of protection and care.
+Among them, approx 50% of these children need protection and care.

 In 1992, when India ratified the United Nations Convention on the Rights of the Child, it pledged to safeguard its children from all types of sexual exploitation and abuse.